 The information in this article applies to:

-When I try to open a new plan to start a new project, this message displays:
+When I try to open a new plan to start a new project, this dialog displays:

 What does this mean and what should I do about it?